Lubbock Robbery Defense Lawyer

 While an act of theft such as burglary is typically a misdemeanor or a state-jail felony, robbery calls for more serious charges because it not only is a crime against a person’s property but injures or threatens to harm an actual person.
 The Texas statutes indicate that robbery is to be charged as a second-degree felony.
 If you have been charged with a robbery, you could be facing 2 to 20 years in prison and an up to $10,000 fine.
 If you have been charged with aggravated robbery, a first-degree felony, you can potentially earn anywhere between 5 to 99 years of imprisonment and an up to $10,000 fine.

 The charges for robbery and aggravated robbery come with life-changing consequences.
-If you or a loved one have been arrested and accused of robbery, it is vital that you contact experienced Lubbock Criminal Defense Attorney Cynthia Mendoza to advocate on your behalf.
+If you or a loved one have been arrested and accused of robbery, it is vital that you contact experienced Lubbock Robbery Defense Attorney Cynthia Mendoza to advocate on your behalf.